Why you should avoid ambiguous questions in research?

 Whilst it is important not to include leading questions that push an audience towards feeling a certain way, you should always make sure that your questions are straight to the point and that the respondents can easily decipher what a question means, and they can provide a confident answer.
 If this is not the case, you will not only receive questionable results, but you may also not get the best representation of the sector you are exploring.

-Whether your research is commercial, political or cultural, our team can provide you with an accurate picture of what the world thinks, and bring your story to life with more than just opinions.
+Whether your research is commercial, political or cultural, our full-service market research team can provide you with an accurate picture of what the world thinks, and bring your story to life with more than just opinions.
 By better understanding buyers, trends, and data, it is possible to build stronger brands and drive sales.
 But you need to ask the right questions.